 2.1 No single professional can have a full picture of a child's needs and circumstances.
 If children and families are to receive the right help at the right time, everyone who comes into contact with them had a role to play in identifying concerns, sharing information and taking prompt action.
 In order to fulfil this responsibility effectively, all staff will ensure that their approach is child centred.
 This means that they will consider at all times, what is in the best interests of the child.

-Everyone will adhere to the the North and South Tyne Safeguarding Children Partnership Procedures: Procedures:
+Everyone will adhere to the North Yorkshire Safeguarding Partnership Procedures NYSCP